-To submit a sign permit for temporary banners, a completed Temporary Banner Permit application and a $25 per event application fee are required.
+You may apply for a temporary banner permit for special events or grand openings.
+You must submit a completed Temporary Banner Permit application and $25 per 2 week event before installing your banner.
 Banners shall be permitted for no more than four (4) events per calendar year with a maximum time period for each event of 14 calendar days.
 This is applicable to both commercial and non-profit community events.